Trip computer - supplementary information

 The calculation is based on the average fuel consumption over the last 30 km and the remaining driveable fuel quantity.

 An economic driving style generally results in a longer driving distance.
 For more information on how fuel consumption can be influenced, see Environmental philosophy.

-Distance and fuel unit can be changed in the menu system MY CAR, see MY CAR.
+You can change unit (km/miles) for distance and speed in the menu system MY CAR, see MY CAR.